Emily Thornberry: 6th term (2024–)

-At the 2024 general election, Thornberry was again re-elected with a decreased vote share of 53.7% and a decreased majority of 15,455.
+At the 2024 general election, Thornberry was again re-elected, with a decreased vote share of 53.7% and a decreased majority of 15,455.

 With the formation of the Starmer ministry, Thornberry was not appointed a minister and returned to the backbenches.
-Thornberry was not appointed Attorney General for England and Wales as expected as she had held the position of Shadow Attorney General for six years under Starmer and Ed Miliband.
-The role was given to Richard Hermer who was given a life peerage.
-Thornberry was reportedly disappointed by this alleged snub.
+This was despite having held the position of Shadow Attorney General for six years under Starmer and Ed Miliband.
+Instead the post of Attorney General for England and Wales went unexpectedly to Richard Hermer, who was given a life peerage.
+Thornbury's disappointment at this apparent snub was widely reported.

 In July 2024, Thornberry was one of five politicians to cover for James O'Brien's radio show on LBC, as part of the station's "Guest Week".

 In September 2024, Thornberry refused to confirm whether Israel was committing war crimes but defended the British government's decision to enact a partial ban on arms sales to Israel, saying "we want to be on the right side of the law".
 On 11 September, Thornberry was elected Chair of the Foreign Affairs Committee by vote in the House of Commons.

 In October 2024, when asked whether starving northern Gaza would constitute a war crime, Thornberry responded that there had been war crimes on "all sides", naming Hamas and Iran.

 In March 2025, Thornberry criticised the Israeli government for breaking a ceasefire deal between it and Hamas, alleging that Netanyahu resumed hostilities to remain in power.
 Calling for a political solution to the Gaza war, she refused to support sanctions against Israel.
+She also noted on the public record in March 2025 that she buys Israeli goods as a means to support Israel, stating in a Foreign Affairs Committee on The Israeli-Palestinian conflict, HC 488, that "I have always gone out of my way to support Israel, and I will buy Israeli goods".

 In May 2025, Thornberry criticised Israel and said it had no right to refuse to allow aid and food into Gaza, adding that innocent children should not be starved to death.
 She also called for the United Kingdom to recognise Palestine and referred to the Israeli government as "far-right".

-In August 2025, Thornberry wrote "This Ambassador is clearly an idiot" on X (formerly known as Twitter) in response to a post by the United States ambassador to Israel, Mike Huckabee which criticised the British government's opposition to Israeli plans to occupy Gaza City and expel a million Palestinians.
+In August 2025, Thornberry wrote "This Ambassador is clearly an idiot" on X (formerly known as Twitter) in response to a post by the United States ambassador to Israel, Mike Huckabee, which criticised the British government's opposition to Israeli plans to occupy Gaza City and expel a million Palestinians.

 Thornberry emerged as the frontrunner in the 2025 Labour Party deputy leadership election that was triggered by the resignation of Angela Rayner following a tax scandal.
 She criticised the party leadership over its refusal to listen to members and argued that the government had made too many mistakes, including on Gaza and welfare.
 However, after garnering just 13 nominations from fellow members of the Parliamentary Labour Party, falling short of the 80 nominations needed, she announced her withdrawal from the contest.